 Pain during menstruation that occurs in the lower abdomen just before or during menstruation; menstrual cramps.

+Secondary dysmenorrhea is menstrual pain that is the result of an underlying medical condition or disease of the uterus, fallopian tubes or ovaries.
 The pain appears similar to menstrual cramps, but often last longer than the menstrual period, or may occur at other times of the month when one is not menstruating.

 Disclaimer: All information provided in this glossary is for educational purposes only.
 It is not intended as a substitute for advice provided by a medical doctor or qualified healthcare provider.
 You should not use this information for self-diagnosis or for treating a health problem or disease.
 If you have any questions whatsoever about your medical health or believe you have a medical problem or disease, you should contact your medical doctor or healthcare provider.
 You should never disregard medical advice or delay seeking medical advice or treatment because of something you have read in this glossary.
 No guarantee is made about the accuracy, completeness, or relevance of the information contained herein.